Every country has a host of snacks that keep locals going between meals. In fact,

 France: pain au chocolat

-There’s no shortage of snacks in France thanks to the innumerable patisseries.
-One speciality synonymous with the country is the pain au chocolat, a light pastry of flaky dough with a dark chocolate filling.
-It’s eaten at breakfast or as a mid-morning snack.
+There’s no shortage of snacks in France thanks to the innumerable patisseriesA popular dish in the nation is pain au chocolat, which is a delicate pastry made of flaky dough filled with a dark chocolate mixture.

 Germany: currywurst

-The currywurst is fast food at its heartiest.
-Consisting of a steamed then fried bratwurst (pork sausage) seasoned with curry ketchup and sprinkled with curry powder, it’s usually served with fries.
-It’s easily one of Germany’s favourite bites even though the recipes is less than 100 years old, having appeared just after World War II.
+It’seasily one of Germany’s favourite bites even though the recipes is less than 100 years old, having appeared just after World War II.

-Largely regarded as Iceland’s favourite snack, harðfiskur consists of strips of dried, salted fish spread with butter.
 It’s not only crunchy and savoury, making it the Icelandic equivalent of potato chips, but rich in protein and Omega-3.

 India: pani puri